= Top southern state :

 Who is identified as a first-time student?

-The National Student Clearinghouse defines first-time students as individuals who “did not have a previous enrollment record, as shown in the Clearinghouse data, prior to the first day of enrollment in the fall of 2012, unless the previous enrollment record was before the student turned 18 years old (dual enrollment).”
-This analysis further excluded individuals who had previously received “any degree or certificate from a postsecondary institution prior to the first day of enrollment in the fall of 2012…unless the award date was before the student turned 18 years old (dual enrollment).”
+The National Student Clearinghouse defines first-time students as individuals who “Did not have a previous enrollment record, as shown in the Clearinghouse data, prior to the first day of enrollment in the fall of the corresponding cohort year, unless the previous enrollment record was before the student turned 18 years old (qualified as former dual enrollment students).”
+This analysis further excluded individuals who had previously received “any credential from a postsecondary institution prior to the first day of enrollment in the fall of the corresponding cohort year, according to Clearinghouse data, unless the award date was before the student turned 18 years old (former dual enrollment)” or did not have “at least one legitimate enrollment status throughout the study period; that is, enrolled for at least one term with full-time, part-time (i.e., halftime or less than half-time), or withdrawal status”.
+As of the 2024 report, two changes were made impacting the completion rates: “1) current dual enrolled students were excluded, [and] 2) data enhancements enabled reliable exclusion of students with prior enrollments over a longer historical timeframe (impacting mainly older students).”

 Does this indicator include students who may be casual course takers with no intention of earning a degree?

-No. The National Student Clearinghouse attempts to limit this analysis to only degree-seeking students and “attempted to exclude non-degree-seeking, casual course takers from the [analysis].
-For students who first enrolled in four-year institutions, non-degree-seeking students were defined as those who had only one enrollment record with intensity of less than half time.”
-Students who started at two-year institutions were identified as non-degree-seeking students “if they failed to meet one of the following criteria: (1) one or more full-time enrollments before August 11, 2013; and (2) one or more three-quarter time [enrollments] before December 31, 2013; and (3) two enrollment terms with half-time status before December 31, 2013.”
-Nationally, this definition excluded more than 307,000 students who began at two-year institutions.
+No. The National Student Clearinghouse attempts to limit this analysis to only degree-seeking students and attempt to exclude non-degree-seeking, casual course takers.
+For students who first enrolled in four-year institutions, degree-seeking students were defined as those who “enrolled at least one term with an intensity of halftime or higher.”
+Students who started at two-year institutions were identified as non-degree-seeking students if they failed to meet one of the following criteria: “Enrolled full time for at least one term before August 10, of the respective cohort year or; Enrolled three-quarter time for at least one term or half time for any two terms before December 31, of the respective cohort year”.
+Nationally, this definition excluded more than 226,339 students who began at two-year institutions.